robolyst/osquant/content/choosing_guassian_kernal_bandwidth/index.md

 ---
 title: "Choosing the Gaussian Kernel's Bandwidth"
 blurb: "
-Kernel machines are powerful non-linear models that transform input vectors into a very high number of dimensions where the problem becomes linear.
-These models' biggest drawback is that choosing appropriate kernel parameters tends to be a slow process.
-Here, we focus on quickly choosing the Gaussian kernel's bandwidth parameter.
-We develop two algorithms which optimise the distribution of the Gaussian kernel evaluated over a training dataset.
-We find that these two algorithms are fast, robust and have a similar error to slower and more exhaustive methods.
-As these methods optimise the kernel distribution, they can be used regardless of any particular kernel machine and modelling task.
+I created two algorithms that quickly optimise the bandwidth parameter for a Gaussian kernel.
+These algorithms only operate on the independent variables of a modelling task.
+This means they can be used regardless of the chosen kernel machine model and modelling task.
 "

 date: "2015-08-06"